Soohorang and Bandabi: Soohorang

 Soohorang is the mascot of the 2018 Winter Olympics.
 "Sooho" means "protection" in Korean, symbolizing the protection offered to the athletes, participants and spectators at the Winter Olympics, as well as preserving the world peace that is the spirit of the Olympic Games.
 "Rang" derives from "Ho-rang-i", the Korean word for "tiger"; it is also the last letter of "Jeongseon Arirang", a cherished traditional Korean folk song of Gangwon Province.

-Soohorang took its motif from the white tiger, known as "baekho" in Korean, which is considered to be Korea's sacred guardian animal.
-Its colour is also indicative of the snow and ice of winter sports.
+Soohorang took her motif from the white tiger, known as "baekho" in Korean, which is considered to be Korea's sacred guardian animal.
+Her colour is also indicative of the snow and ice of winter sports.

 Tigers have long been a notable aspect of Korean folklore and culture.
 Baekho, the white tiger, is described in myths and narratives as a divine imaginary animal that watches over the mountains and nature.
 A cultural symbol for prosperity and protection, Baekho is revered as a god who cares for humanity, praying for the peace and well-being of the village in Korean folklore, while maintaining the continuity of Hodori which was the mascot of the 1988 Summer Olympics in Seoul.
 It has also been noted that Baekho is in harmony with the Winter Games that take place in "the white fields of snow".

 In summary, Soohorang is full of "passion and enthusiasm" and "a strong personality that protects the people who participate in the Olympics."

 Bandabi

 Bandabi is the mascot of the 2018 Winter Paralympics.
-It is a symbol of will and courage.
+He is a symbol of will and courage.
 "Banda" means "half-moon" or a "half-moon beast", and "bi" means to celebrate the competition.

 Bandabi is a warm-hearted friend who "has strong will and courage, is at the forefront of equality and harmony," and supports the enthusiasm of the players in the Paralympics so that they can overcome their limitations.

 Bandabi also has a continuity with Gomdoori, which was a mascot at the 1988 Summer Paralympics in Seoul.